 The word Cynic stems from the ancient Greek word for dog.
-The cynic might be a dog but is certainly not a lapdog.
+The cynic might be a dog but is not a lapdog.
 The cynical manager can be the guard dog for organisations, protecting them from nonsense.
 Philosophical cynicism rejects conventional social values, such as business hierarchies.
 The cynic reflects on business practices from an external perspective and positively contributes by pointing out issues that might not be visible to their superiors.
 Being cynical is not necessarily a focus on negativity; it allows a view of the organisation outside of office politics.

 The value of a cynical manager

 Every manager should prefer a cynic over the pseudo-expert who is armed with uses buzzwords without substance.
-Cynics often exasperate upper management by questioning everything, like a child thy keep asking “why”.
+Cynics often exasperate upper management by questioning everything, like a child they keep asking “why”.
 More often than not, however, they know what is going on and see through the veil of ignorance.2

 Cynicism helps people to ensure that others don’t take advantage of them and it benefits organisations through resistance to potentially dangerous decisions.3 In one experiment, participants that were cynical towards their organisation were less likely to comply with unethical requests than those who were less cynical ((Andersson, L.M. & Bateman, T.S.
 (1997).
 Cynicism in the workplace: Some causes and effects.
 Journal of Organizational Behavior 18, 449–469.[/note]